 The estimates exclude those who died from indirect causes such as starvation, cold and lack of medical care.

 In June 2007 the Sarajevo Research and Documentation Centre reports that at least 97,207 people were killed during the war.
 Of this number, 39,684 were civilians and 57,523 military personnel, the report states.
 About 66% of the victims were Bosnian Muslims, 26% were Serbs and 8% were Croats.
 However, the figures in the report also exclude those who died from indirect causes.

-At the same time, the International Court of Justice (ICJ), also know as the World Court, begins hearings in a case of genocide that was brought against Yugoslavia by Bosnia-Herzegovina in March 1993.
+2006 - The International Court of Justice (ICJ), also know as the World Court, begins hearings in a case of genocide that was brought against Yugoslavia by Bosnia-Herzegovina in March 1993.

 The ICJ was set up after the Second World War to deal with disputes between states.
 The court has the authority to order Serbia-Montenegro (the successor state to Yugoslavia) to pay damages if it is found responsible for acts of genocide that occurred in Bosnia-Herzegovina during the 1992-95 conflict.

 It is the first time a state has been brought to court to face a charge of genocide.